-Michelle Latiolais is Professor of English at the University of California at Irvine and Director of the Programs In Writing.
-She is the author of the novel Even Now which received the Gold Medal for Fiction from the Commonwealth Club of California.
-Her second novel, A Proper Knowledge, was published in 2008 by Bellevue Literary Press, as was Widow, a collection of stories, Involutions and essays, released in January 2011.
-She was released in May 2016 by W.W.
+Michelle Latiolais is the author of the novel, Even Now, which received the Gold Medal for Fiction from the Commonwealth Club of California.
+Her second novel, A Proper Knowledge, was published by Bellevue Literary Press, as was Widow, a collection of stories, involutions and essays.
+Her novel She was released in 2016 by W.W.
 Norton & Company.
-Recent work has appeared in ZYZYVVA and the Santa Monica Review.
+Recent work is forthcoming in Mississippi Review in 2025.

 Michael Lavigne is author of three novels, Not Me (Random House), The Wanting (Schocken/Pantheon) and, under the pen name Pepper Harding, The Heart of Henry Quantum (Gallery/Simon and Schuster).
 His work has been translated into seven languages.
 He is a Sami Rohr Fellow.
 Before becoming a novelist, Michael was an advertising writer and creative director at places like Leo Burnett, Ogilvy and Mather, and his own agency.
 He also directed television commercials.
 Educated at University of Tennessee, Millersville University, and the University of Chicago, Michael is married, has two grown sons and lives in Glen Ellen, CA. He attended the Community of Writers in 2001. www.michaellavigne.com